moxuse/tidal-unity/README.md

 ##Prepare Assets

-TidalUnity will load all '.prefab' file in
+TidalUnity attempts to load all '.prefab' file in

 ``Assets/Resources/Things``

-when it's booting.
+when it boot.

-Please make ``Assets/Resources/Things`` directory and put your game objects.
+Please make ``Assets/Resources/Things`` directory and put your game-objects.

-Tidal's parameter ```thing```will mach prefab's file name(whithout extension).
+Tidal's parameter ```thing```will match prefab file's name(whithout extension).

 ##Parameters